marianscupak/netloiter-ui/README.md

    6. **NL_HOST_IP** - Specifies the IP address of the host machine where NetLoiter is deployed.
 Uncomment if NetLoiter will not be running on the same machine as the UI.
    7. **NL_HOST_PORT** - Specifies the port number used for SSH communication on the NetLoiter host machine.
 Uncomment if the NetLoiter host machine uses a different port for SSH communication than 22.
    This variable is used during the generation of configuration files to ignore the communication between components of the user interface.
+   8. **REFETCH_PERIOD** - Specifies the interval, in milliseconds, for updating real-time messages and statistics.
+Defaults to 5000.

 3. **Build Docker images**: Navigate to the `docker` directory and build the Docker images for the app and the database using `docker compose build`.